stavrosdro/rxjs-operators/README.md

 }
 ```

-This makes absolutely sense.
-When users change page rapidly, they really don't care for the results of the previous pages but only for the final page where they will land.
-That's a perfect analogy with the `switchMap` operator that unsubscribes from the previous inner observable and subscribes to the new one.
+This makes absolute sense.
+When users change pages rapidly, they really don't care for the results of the previous pages but only for the final page where they will land.
+That's a perfect analogy with the `switchMap` operator that unsubscribes from the previous inner observable and subscribes to the latest.

 ## Challenge #2: User clicks checkboxes **_rapidly_**

 In this scenario user wants to click several checkboxes very fast.
-Once again, we are able to use a loader in the center of the screen, wait until the checkbox's HTTP request is completed, then fire another request to refresh the page's employees and only after the updated data arrive, hide the loader and allow user to continue.
+Once again, we are able to use a loader in the center of the screen, wait until the checkbox's HTTP request is completed, then fire another request to refresh the page's employees and only after the updated data have arrived, hide the loader and allow user to continue.
 Let's focus on the user.
 User wants to click a couple of checkboxes to change employees' statuses and wait for the updated data without any interruption.
 So, we are in a situation that several events will be emitted, we will manage them in **parallel** and update the data after.

 The component emits an event when user clicks the checkbox and holds a subscription into the `user$` observable.
 When an employee is updated successfully a new request is fired to update the data.